 • Opportunities to build relationships with schools, educators, students, and teens in Providence and across Rhode Island

 Applications are currently open for a one-year fellowship in the Teen programs area, starting in September 2023 and concluding in May 2024.
 Applications due May 1.

 The Spalter Teaching Fellowship is open to RISD and Brown graduate and undergraduate students from all disciplinary backgrounds.

-Spalter Teaching Fellows receive $5000 per academic year and must commit to a two-year fellowship, serving up to eight hours per week.
+Spalter Teaching Fellows receive $5000 for the academic year, serving up to eight hours per week.
 Stipends are processed at the end of each academic year.
 Applicants must have an anticipated graduation date of spring 2024 or later.
-Eligibility for those planning to study abroad will be addressed on a case-by-case basis.
-Excellent verbal and written communication skills are necessary, and a familiarity with visual art is preferred; foreign-language skills are highly desirable.
-Additional skills, interest, and requirements are needed for the two specific program areas.

 The RISD Museum was founded on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.
 We aspire to create an accessible and inclusive environment that builds meaningful relationships across all communities.
 Cultural competence, collaborations with diverse communities, or other areas of experience or expertise that support these goals are preferred.

-  Applications must include: a cover letter answering questions; a resumé; relevant coursework; discussion of a RISD Museum object; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
-Interviews will be held from mid to late March and all applicants will be notified by the end of April.
-Training begins in early September 2022.
+Applications due Monday, May 1 at 12:59 pm.
+Applications must include: a cover letter answering questions; a resumé; relevant coursework; discussion of a work in the RISD Museum's collection; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
+Interviews will be held at the end of April and all applicants will be notified by early May.
+The fellowship starts in early September, 2023.

 For questions regarding the Spalter Fellowship, please email email@example.com.